INSTRUCTIONS FOR AUTHORS

 Animal Welfare and Legal Policy Researchers must have proper regard for conservation and animal welfare considerations.
 Attention is drawn to the Guidelines for the Treatment of Animals in Behavioural Research and Teaching.
 Any possible adverse consequences of the work for ecosystems, populations or individual organisms must be weighed against the possible gains in knowledge and its practical applications.
 Authors must state in their manuscript that their work conforms to the legal requirements of the country in which it was carried out, and should provide permit numbers (when available) in the methods or acknowledgements.
 Editors may seek advice from reviewers on ethical matters and the final decision will rest with the editors.

 Publication Ethics On submission of a paper authors will be asked whether any of the data or content of the submitted paper is already in the public domain (e.g. in a publicly accessible pre-print repository or report) and to confirm that references have been included to any relevant source/s in the manuscript.
-Additionally once a paper is accepted, in signing the Exclusive Licence Form the authors sign to represent that the contribution has not been submitted elsewhere for publication.
 Dual publication of an article is not permitted.
-All queries should be directed to firstname.lastname@example.org.
+All queries should be directed to email@example.com.

 This journal is a member of and subscribes to the principles of the Committee on Publication Ethics (COPE).